thestreamdigger/listenbrainz-moode-scrobbler/README.md

 - [moOde audio player](https://moodeaudio.org/) team
 - [ListenBrainz](https://listenbrainz.org/) project
-- All contributors and users of this script
+- Members of the moOde audio forum for their support and feedback

 ## Support